 The organization or team needs to outline the telehealth service delivery "package" or list of specific services that will be delivered to patients.
-An additional consideration is for scenarios when the organization or clinic sites will act as originating sites (where the patient is) for receiving telehealth services.
+An additional consideration is to identify opportunities for the organization or clinic sites to act as originating sites (where the patient is).

 As a distant site (where the provider is).
-We have carefully reviewed the current and full set of telehealth services and codes listed on the Centers for Medicare & Medicaid (CMS) List of Services and have a selected from that list the set of services that align with the same or similar in-person visits/services that we offer.
+We have carefully reviewed the current and full set of telehealth services and codes listed on the Centers for Medicare & Medicaid (CMS) List of Services and have selected from that list the set of services that align with the same or similar in-person visits/services that we offer.